 Note: The rename function is an icon on Windows 11.

 You can also download as many ESRGAN checkpoints as you want.
 They typically come packaged as ZIP files.
-After downloading one, open the ZIP file, and then extract the “.pth” file into the “ESRGAN” folder.
+After downloading one, open the ZIP file, and then extract the “.pth” file into the “models/ESRGAN” folder.
 Here is an example:

 ESRGAN models tend to provide more specific functionality, so pick out a couple that appeal to you.

 Now, you just have to double-click “webui-user.bat” file, which is located in the primary “stable-diffusion-webui-master” folder.
 A console Window will appear and begin fetching all of the other important files, building a Python environment, and setting up a web user interface.
 It will look like this: